ravitejaroyal/speculative_prefill/README.md

 ### Baselines
 - RAG: one baseline is in the main branch.
 For another baseline RAG experiments, please checkout branch `rag_baseline`.
 - LLMLingua: please run `pip3 install llmlingua` before running the script.
-- MInference: please run `pip3 install minference ` before running the script.
+- MInference: please run `pip3 install minference vllm_flash_attn` before running the script.
 MInference has only one optimal pattern supported for Llama-3.1-70B-Instruct, so we evaluate this only and rely on the efficiency benchmark for comparing against our method fairly.
 We modify the benchmark script from MInference to support batch size > 1 profiling.

 ## WIP and Contributing
 We welcome everyone to try and contribute to the code!
 Here're some planned TODOs